sebprestele/sebprestele/README.md

-<h1 align="center">Hi 👋, I'm Sebastian Prestele/h1>
+<h1 align="center">Hi 👋, I'm Sebastian Prestele </h1>
 <h3 align="center">A self-taught frontend developer based near Munich / Germany</h3>

-My background is in sales and digital marketing (especially content marketing and SEO).
-Over the last 10+ years I have been building and running my own online businesses using my digital marketing skills.
-While working on my own businesses I also learned how to build my own websites and landing pages, mainly with WordPress.I realized that I actually enjoyed building websites much more than marketing them and so my journey into web development began.
+ <p>My background is in sales and digital marketing (especially content marketing and SEO).
+Over the last 10+ years I have been building and running my own online businesses using my digital marketing skills. </p>
+ <p>While working on my own businesses I also learned how to build my own websites and landing pages, mainly with WordPress.I realized that I actually enjoyed building websites much more than marketing them and so my journey into web development began. </p>
 Over the last year I have taken many courses and build small projects in HTML, CSS and Vanilla JavaScript.
 More recently I also started to learn React, Redux and got really excited about Jamstack architecture.

 ---